MaksSieve/yt-vacancy-test/results.md

 ### Third iteration

-Firtsly I've decided to test the system with more reources to check that adding more CPU could help the system to endure the load.
+Firtsly I've decided to test the system with more reources to check that adding more CPU (t2.2xlarge AWS-instance: 8 CPU, 32 RAM) could help the system to endure the load.
-Test showed that adding more CPU cores add some capacity to the system but this is not the key factor:
+[Test](/youtrack/runsresults/issuegenerationtestmaxperf-20240806083340560/) showed that adding more CPU cores add some capacity to the system but this is not the key factor:
 ![image](https://github.com/user-attachments/assets/1964d290-aad2-4e01-b523-8f9dbbeced1e)
 ![image](https://github.com/user-attachments/assets/9709486c-185f-4e83-9e15-bd4df7e8c233)

+System is still crashing after reaching 20 rps but now do not utilize even 80% of CPU.
+That shows us that something else causes crashes.

 ## Load testing

-Answers:

 1. Load